 Prior to joining the Utah football staff, Whittingham spent nearly 20 years with the McGraw-Hill companies and Simon & Schuster as a sales and marketing executive in the higher education publishing industry.
 He directed McGraw-Hill Higher Education's West Sales Region, encompassing universities and colleges west of the Mississippi and accounting for annual sales revenues of $100 million.

 Fred Whittingham Jr. is the brother of Utah head football coach Kyle Whittingham and son of the late Fred Whittingham Sr., a Utah assistant coach in the 1990s.
-He is married to the former Stacy DaGrade.
-They have three children: Ashley, Samuel and Rachel.
+He has three children: Ashley, Samuel and Rachel.